Canadian Summer School in Germany

 Dr. Lars Richter

-Dr. Lars Richter is currently a sessional instructor for German language and culture at the University of Alberta where he earned his PhD in German Languages, Literatures, and Linguistics at the University of Alberta in 2016.
-He studied German and English at Freie Universität Berlin and received his MA in German Languages and Literatures from Washington University in St. Louis.
+Dr. Lars Richter is currently a sessional instructor for German language and culture at the University of Manitoba.
+He earned his PhD in German Languages, Literatures, and Linguistics at the University of Alberta in 2016.
+He studied German and English at the Freie Universität Berlin and received his MA in German Languages and Literatures from Washington University in St. Louis.
 In 2011, he was awarded the “Faculty of Arts Graduate Student Teaching Award” from the University of Alberta.
 Lars joined the CSSG-team in 2011 and has taught courses at all levels in the program.
 He's not a mean as he looks in his picture.

 Dr. Daniela Roth